 14 FAM 724.4 Congressional Mail in the Pouch

 b.
-If enclosed in official Congressional franked envelopes, Congressional mail requires no postage.
-Other Congressional communications in unofficial envelopes sent from posts and addressed to an addressee in the United States require domestic postage at the official rate for the type of service desired from Washington, DC to the addressee.
+If congressional mail is enclosed in an official congressional franked envelope, then it requires no postage.
+Other congressional communications in unofficial envelopes sent from posts and addressed to an addressee in the United States requires domestic postage at the official rate for the type of service desired from Washington, DC to the addressee.

-c.
-The Department forwards parcels for Members of Congress from posts to U.S. Customs in Washington, DC and informs the office of the Member so that prompt customs clearance can be arranged.
+d.
+The Department forwards parcels for Members of Congress from posts to U.S. Customs in Washington, D.C. and informs the office of the Member so that prompt customs clearance can be arranged.

-e.
-Posts must email the DPM-Answerperson@state.gov, with the registry number, pouch invoice number, date of dispatch, routing, and air waybill number for pouches containing Congressional mail.
+f.
+For pouches containing congressional mail, posts must email the DPM-Answerperson@state.gov with the registry number, pouch invoice number, date of dispatch, routing, and air waybill number.

 14 FAM 724.5 Reserved